hanieyo1407/Two-Way-TCP-File-Server-Client/README.md

 *RUNNING THE APP AS CLIENT*
    *Though the client section looks a bit complex, it is not that complex as it seems.*
    *Imput the server's IP adress and Port number.*
-   *Check on "USE SSL/SLT" to connected to the server and get realtime response (eg. The list of things the server is keeping)*
+   *Check on "USE SSL/SLT" to connected to the server and get realtime response (eg. The list of things the server is keeping) and also to generate certificates for encryption.*
    *click on "upload file" if you want to upload a file*
       *Select the file in the explorer and click okay* *You will see a log in the log field about uploading progress and uploading seccess or failure message.*